 - Add the chia egg.

-- Slowly add 6 to 8 Tbsp of ice-cold water until the dough holds nicely together.
+- Slowly add 6 to 8 tablespoon of ice-cold water until the dough holds nicely together.

 - Cover it in plastic wrap and place it in the fridge to chill for a bit while you make your apple filling.